Jhelum River: History

+The modern-day town of Jalalpur Sharif, outside Jhelum, is said to be where Bucephalus is buried.
+Residents of the nearby Mandi Bahauddin district believe that their tehsil, the town of Phalia, is named after Alexander's horse, saying that the name Phalia was a distortion of Bucephala.

 The waters of the Jhelum are allocated to Pakistan under the terms of the Indus Waters Treaty.
 India is working on a hydropower project on a tributary of Jhelum river to establish first-use rights on the river water over Pakistan as per the Indus Waters Treaty.

-Mythology
+Legends

+According to Hindu puranas, the goddess Parvati was requested by the sage Kashyapa to come to Kashmir to purify the land from the evil practices and impurities of the pishachas living there.
+Parvati assumed the form of a river in the netherworld.
+Her consort Shiva struck with his spear near the abode of Nila, (Verinag spring).
+With this stroke of the spear, Parvati emerged from the netherworld.
+He excavated a ditch measuring one vitasti using the spear, through which the river, originating from the netherworld, came out, and so he gave her the name Vitástā.

-The ancient Greeks regarded the river as a god, as they did most mountains and streams.
+The ancient Greeks also regarded the river as a god, as they did most mountains and streams.
 The poet Nonnus in the Dionysiaca calls the Hydaspes a titan-descended god, the son of the sea-god Thaumas and the cloud-goddess Elektra, the brother of Iris, goddess of the rainbow, and half-brother to the harpies, the snatching winds.
 Since the river is in a foreign country, it is not clear whether they named the river after the god, or whether the god Hydaspes was named after the river.